Configuring a Password Policy

 For versions 7.1 - 7.5, the password complexity variable is defined as follows:

-strict_passwords: When set to ON, SingleStore will require that all passwords be at least 6 characters in length, contain at least one letter, and contain at least one number.
+strict_passwords: When set to ON, SingleStore requires that all passwords be at least 6 characters in length, contain at least one letter, and contain at least one number.
 The default value is OFF.
 Enabling strict-passwords=ON does not affect current users.

 Warning

 strict_passwords is deprecated as of version 7.1 of SingleStore.
-If you use both strict_passwords and any of the password complexity variables described in this topic, then both sets of rules will be enforced.
+If you use both strict_passwords and any of the password complexity variables described in this topic, then both sets of rules are enforced.
 SingleStore recommends leaving strict_passwords set to OFF (the default).

 Was this article helpful?